CIDARLAB/uDrop-Generation/README.md

   * Your results should be in files in the folder in addition to appearing on the command line and on the GUI
   * Read the wiki for more information on these outputs.

+## Dependencies
+Make sure you have ffmpeg installed on your command line!
+You will also need OpenCV for python.

 ## Wiki
 * [Inputs/Usage](https://github.com/CIDARLAB/droplet-image-processing/wiki/Generation-Inputs-and-Usage)
 * [Outputs](https://github.com/CIDARLAB/droplet-image-processing/wiki/Generation-Outputs)